gparlakov/scuri/README.md

 |--scuri-examples
 ```

+Use `scuri-examples.code-workspace` for VS Code to edit both the main project and the examples.

 ### Clone and run

 In this example I clone `https://github.com/gparlakov/scuri`.
 If you want to contribute fork and clone your own forked repo.